Alxmrphi/baby_lm_2024/README.md

-# Code for the BabyLM challenge 2024.
+# Exploring Curriculum Learning for Vision-Language Tasks: A Study on Small-Scale Multimodal Training
+## BabyLM Challenge (CoNLL / EMNLP 2024)
+### Miami, Florida

 The general domain will be curriculum learning.